What is the penalty for overstaying in South Africa on an expired Visa?

 Migrate With Q Can Assist you

 Our immigration experts will conduct an assessment with you to find out how serious your case is and if there is any chance of approval.
-Once we have concluded that we can assist you then we will take you on as a client and request the necessary paperwork from you.
+Once we have concluded that we can assist you then we will take you on as a client and request the necessary paperwork from you so that we provide the best service.

 We will prepare and compile your application then submit it to the overstay appeal department on behalf of you.
 We will do the necessary follow up for you and we will keep you in the loop about the progress made.
 Once we receive the outcome from the Department of Home Affairs, we will then contact you and send you your letter stating that the ban has been lifted.

 We can further assess if you qualify for any temporary residence visa should you wish to stay in SA.
 South African immigration is complex and frustrating to deal with.
 We are immigration experts that are highly trained and experienced when it comes to any immigration issues and our immigration services in South Africa will help you obtain your visa.
 We understand the immigration regulations and know how to approach each application.
 We only take on clients who qualify as we want to maintain our success rate and, in the event, if you don’t qualify we would take the time to explain why you don’t qualify.
-We would even take it one step further to explain to you how you can qualify and the necessary steps you need to take to qualify.
+We would even take it one step further to explain to you how you can qualify and the necessary steps you need to take to qualify when making use of our service.

 Charl Vollmer has 8 years of experience helping people immigrate to South Africa.
 I am passionate about helping people and making their dreams a reality.
 Charl constantly stays up to date with South African Immigration rules and regulations.
 To contact Charl, visit our contact page.